john-light/sovryn/SIP-X.md

 - All future transfers of Treasury funds or other resources to third parties, that Bitocracy expects to receive back at a later date, will be cryptoeconomically secured with collateral of equal or greater value under the control of Bitocracy and/or a credibly-neutral arbitrator until the Treasury funds/resources are returned to Bitocracy in full.
 - Bitocracy will adopt a streaming payment smart contract standard and use it to pay for ongoing operational costs going forward.
 For purchases where full payment is due at the point of sale, a lump-sum payment can be proposed to Bitocracy and the payment should go directly from the Treasury to the seller.
 - Bitocracy will consider setting up one or more Bounties multisigs governed by active members of the community to pay for small, one-off bounties.
+- Contract upgradeability powers will be transferred from the Exchequer Multisig to Bitocracy at the end of the four-week bonus period of the SIP-0008 bug bounty program.
+Contract upgradeability will then be permanently disabled after six months of no critical bugs being found, with a critical bug being found during these six months resetting the clock until no critical bugs are found for a six-month period and contract upgradeability is permanently disabled.
+- The Guardian role will have an expiration date of 2022-01-21 at which point the Guardian role will be permanently removed from Bitocracy.